A Real Art Lesson By Delmus G. Phelps Review

 Now I am proud to say that I had the mother of all art professors, but this is the first I am learning about these classical “under-layering” techniques.
 Some of the points of interest like the values chart showing the grayscale of black to white, did kind of take me back as I remember that being discussed in one of the classes I took.

 I never was one to spend a lot of time drawing out my proposed design as I always was led to believe the paint was going to hide it, but my eyes have opened a bit.
-Apparently you do have to have a good preliminary drawing, as it is Layer One!
+Apparently you do have to have a good preliminary drawing,because it is actually that first layer.

 What else have I gleaned from reading this material?
 Why you should not be going over your drawing with a Sharpie marker, something I know I’ve been guilty of in the past.
 It’s been awhile since I have broken out my paints (particularly the oils) but I was always sorry when I tried to take the shortcut with permanent markers.
 If I ever again do return to that ol’ case of paints again, I am confident that I will try these techniques.